EZxBBQ/EZxBBQ/README.md

 <!-- **EZxBBQ/EZxBBQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 <h1 align="center">I'm Adi Nugroho</h1>
-<h3 align="center">An enthusiast in IoT and Game development.
+<h3 align="center">An enthusiast in IoT and game development.
 Fans of role playing games.
 Love to create anything useful.</h3>

 - 📫 How to reach me **adi.nugroho.59162@outlook.com**